Novotroitsk: Sports

 FC Nosta founded in 1991 currently plays in the Football National League 2 (FNL2) which is the third level of Russian professional football.
 The team play its matches at the Metallurg stadium with total capacity of 6,060 people.

 After the 1999 season the club qualified to the Second division but within a year it was relegated back to the Third division.
 In 2006 FC Nosta headed the list of Ural-Povolzhye zone of the Third Division and again qualified to the Second Division.
 Four players and head coach of the club won individual awards.
 During the next two seasons after promotion the club took 7th and 5th places, respectively.
 In 2009 season the football club was relegated to the Third division.
 At the beginning of 2010 it was announced about the dissolution of the club due to lack of financing, but the new sponsorship was found very soon and FC Nosta continued playing.

 There are five sports schools in the town specializing on team sports, swimming, boxing, martial arts.
 Sports facilities of Novotroitsk include swimming pool (built in 1986), ice arena (built in 2015) and two stadiums - Metallurg (built in 1954) and Yunost (built in 1964).
 Yunost stadium is currently under reconstruction.
-It is planned to built a new sports and recreation centre nearby.
+It is planned to build a new sports and recreation centre nearby.

 Four-time Olympic medal-winner in swimming Evgeny Rylov is the native of Novotroitsk.